Purple Fountain Grass

 Pennisetum setaceum 'Rubrum'Item #6427 USDA Hardiness Zone: 8 - 11

-- CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Watering can be reduced after establishment.
-Cut foliage back just before new shoots appear in late winter to early spring.Light Needs:Full sunWatering Needs:Once established, needs only occasional watering.
+- CareCare InformationAdaptable to most soil types.
+Water deeply and regularly during the first growing season to establish an extensive root system.
+Once established, reduce frequency; tolerates moderate drought.
+Cut foliage back to 4 inches above the ground just before new shoots appear in late winter to early spring.Light Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.

 - History & LoreLore:While the species Pennisetum setaceum is considered invasive to California, selective plant breeding has resulted in attractive cultivated varieties that are seedless or do not produce viable seed, including Pennisetum setaceum 'Rubrum', 'Fireworks' and 'Skyrocket'.
 These three cultivars are non-invasive and safe for California gardening efforts.